How Cybersecurity Automation Actually Works

 Furthermore, automation may not be able to handle situations which involve complex data sets or sudden changes in the environment.
 As a result, manual intervention may be required to ensure operations continue as normal despite unexpected conditions.

-Automation in SIEM solutions
+Putting Automation to Work in Your SIEM

 A security information and event management (SIEM) solution is a type of system which can be used to collect data.
 This can include information such as logs, network activity, application data, and more.
 SIEM and SOAR solutions automate the collection of data from multiple sources, perform deeper analysis and make it easier for security teams to respond to threats.
 They typically include tools for log monitoring, file integrity monitoring and alerting, among other features.